-You don’t employ a North Shore Real Estate Agent very often.
-When you are employing an Agent there are some key questions that you should be asking to ensure that you select the correct agent.
-After all this is your prime asset that we are talking about, and as I have written about in my post Select Your Agent Carefully your agent can make, or cost, you up to 10% of your homes value.
+You don’t employ a Real Estate Agent very often.
+When you are employing an agent there are some key questions that you should be asking to ensure that you select the correct one.
+After all, this is your prime asset that we are talking about, and as I have written about in my post Select Your Agent Carefully your agent can make, or cost, you up to 10% of your homes value.

-I have listed some of the questions that you should be asking a prospective North Shore Real Estate Agent for you below, with what you should be looking for in their response.
+I have listed some of the questions that you should be asking a prospective agent and what you should be looking for in their response.

 When and where were your last 10 sales?

 You are looking to see if they are currently active in the marketplace or not.
 You need to employ an active agent, this is really important.